norlab-ulaval/libpointmatcher/doc/CompilationWindows.md

 Before reporting new building issues, have a look in the current/past list of issues.
 Add as much details as you can since you will most probably receive answers from developers that cannot reproduce the problem on their side.

-## Limited version of libpointmatcher in `C#`
+## Special Thanks

+Special thanks to the following users in helping us with the Windows support:

+- kwill for keeping the documentation up-to-date and investing time to make libpointmatcher compiling on Window.
-The user braddodson ported a version of libpointmacher with a limited set of features here: https://github.com/braddodson/pointmatcher.net
+- braddodson for porting a version of libpointmacher in `C#` with a limited set of features.
+The code can be found here: https://github.com/braddodson/pointmatcher.net